 Domestic Toll-Free for US and Canada: 1-800-997-1438

-The Scandinavian designs are taking the world by storm and if you want to possess some of them you must hit the stores at once.
-The city of Helsinki offers you numerous malls, shops, and shopping outlets to pacify the shopaholic inside you.
+The Scandinavian designs are taking the world by storm, and if you want to possess some of them, you must hit the stores.
+Helsinki has numerous malls, shops, and shopping outlets to please the shopaholic inside you.

-Places like Kamppi Shopping Centre, Hakaniemi Market, Market Square and Shopping centre Ruoholahti are where you can get everything from fresh local produce to the most fashionable apparels.
-Apart from all the top things to do in the city, there are many cosy little curiosity shops, flea markets and antique stores where you can find something interesting to take home as souvenirs.
-Many shopping malls also feature restaurants, cafes, kids play area for the entertainment of the whole family.
+Places like Kamppi Shopping Centre, Hakaniemi Market, and Market Square are where you'll get everything from fresh local produce to the most fashionable apparel.
+Apart from all the top things to do in the city, there are many cosy little curiosity shops, flea markets and antique stores where you'll find something interesting to take home as souvenirs.
+Many shopping malls contain restaurants, cafes, and kids' play areas for the entertainment of the whole family.

-Kämp Galleria caters mainly to tourists staying at the posh Kamp Hotel, located beside the mall.
+Kämp Galleria caters mainly to guests staying at the posh Kamp Hotel, located beside the mall.
 International brands, boutiques and high-end designer lines occupy the modern structure.
-Going hungry is not a problem; an equally exquisite dining option is easily accessible at the mall's cafe.Address: Pohjoisesplanadi 33, 00100 Helsinki, Finland
+Going hungry is not a problem; exquisite dining options are available at the mall's cafe.Address: Pohjoisesplanadi 33, 00100 Helsinki, Finland

-This mixed social complex aims to provide the Kamppi area with all of the town's needs.
-Ranging from transit terminals, freight depot, high-class offices, apartments and residential units, the shopping centre is complete with all amenities, retail stores, restaurants and a supermarket.Address: Urho Kekkosen katu 1, 00100 Helsinki, Finland
+This mixed social complex aims to provide everything to the residents of Kamppi.
+Ranging from transit terminals, freight depots, high-class offices, apartments and residential units, the shopping centre is complete with all amenities, retail stores, restaurants and a supermarket.Address: Urho Kekkosen katu 1, 00100 Helsinki, Finland

-Kluuvi Mall spread over three floors, sells clothing and assorted products.
-It also featrues commercial shops, restaurants and cafes.
-Other than retail concept stores and eateries, the mall also includes an eco-market in the basement where around 500 Finnish small producers sell local delicacies.Address: Aleksanterinkatu 9, 00100 Helsinki, Finland
+Kluuvi shopping centre, spread over four floors, sells clothing and assorted products.
+It also features commercial shops, restaurants, cafes and notable businesses like G-Star RAW, Superdry, Tiger of Sweden etc. Besides retail concept stores and eateries, it also includes an eco-market in the basement where around 500 Finnish small producers sell local delicacies.Address: Aleksanterinkatu 9, 00100 Helsinki

 Shopping Centre Forum is one of the best shopping centres in Helsinki.
-The centre has about 140 shops of renowned fashion brands like Victoria´s Secret, Hennes & Mauritz, Monki, BikBok.
-Marimekko, Pentik and Moomin Shop.
-You will also find a number of cafes and restaurants like Café Fazer, McDonald's, O´Learys, and Espresso House to relax and refresh after your shopping spree.Address: Mannerheimintie 14-20, 00100 Helsinki, Finland
+The centre has about 140 shops of renowned fashion brands like Victoria's Secret, Hennes & Mauritz, Monki, BikBok, Marimekko, Pentik and Moomin Shop.
+You will also find several cafes and restaurants like Café Fazer, McDonald's, O'Learys, and Espresso House to relax and refresh after your shopping spree.Address: Mannerheimintie 14-20, 00100 Helsinki

 Hakaniemi Market Hall is located at Hämeentie and has about 70 shops spread across two floors.
-On the 1st floor, there are shops selling foodstuffs and groceries, while on the 2nd floor the visitors can shop a variety of creative products and handicrafts.
-The Hakaniemi Market Hall is a place which was designed by Karl Hård af Segerstad and was first established in the 19th century.
+On the 1st floor, various shops sell foodstuffs and grocery products, while on the 2nd floor, various innovative products and handicrafts are available.

 Address: Hakaniemen Kauppahalli, 00530 Helsinki, Finland

-The Old Market Hall in Helsinki is serving its customers since 1889.
-Here the visitors can shop for an array of products like cheese, fish, vegetables, fruit, cakes, spices, coffee, tea and much more.
-The market was designed by Finnish architect Gunnar Nyström and is situated near the Helsinki Market Square.
-This place is best to get some gourmet Finnish delicacies and also to spend a relaxed evening in the pleasant atmosphere.
+The Old Market Hall in Helsinki has been serving its customers since 1889.
+Here visitors can shop for an array of products like cheese, fish, vegetables, fruit, cakes, spices, coffee, tea and much more.
+The market is situated near Helsinki Market Square.
+This place is best for getting Finnish delicacies and spending a relaxed evening at a cafe or restaurant.

 Address: Eteläranta, 00130 Helsinki, Finland

-Market Square (Swedish: Salutorget) is the destination for fresh produce, freshly cooked foods, cafes, meat, fruit, fish- especially herring during its season, or even reindeer sausages.
-There are tables and chairs to relax and enjoy meals.
-But that's only from the edible stalls.
-The market offers a variety of services, souvenirs, dolls, fur, crafts and clothing.
-Perfect for strolling, Kauppatori is open air and just beside the marina, with gusts of sea breeze coming off the ocean.Address: Eteläranta, 00170 Helsinki, Finland
+Market Square (Swedish: Salutorget), situated beside the marina, is the destination for fresh produce, freshly cooked foods, meat, fruit, and fish- especially herring during its season or even reindeer sausages.
+The market also contains shops selling souvenirs, dolls, fur, crafts and clothing.
+Kauppatori is an open-air market with gusts of sea breeze coming off the ocean.Address: Eteläranta, 00170 Helsinki, Finland

 This huge shopping complex houses about 250 stores, including restaurants and commercial sectors, and is ideally located near the Itäkeskus metro station.
-Top floors are for parking and office space, and the first two floors provide the shopping areas.Address: Itäkatu 1–7, 00930 Helsinki, Finland
+The top floors are for parking and offices, and the first two floors provide the shopping area with restaurants and a kids' play area.Address: Itäkatu 1–7, 00930 Helsinki, Finland

-Located at Itämerenkatu near the Ruoholahti metro station, this is a shopping centre with over 20 shops and business organisations under one roof.
-This space accommodates well-known enterprises like the K-city market, K-rauta, and Alko. and is one of the most popular shopping destinations for day-to-day shopping.Address: Itämerenkatu 21, 00180 Helsinki, Finland
+Located at Itämerenkatu near the Ruoholahti metro station, this shopping centre has over 20 shops, a 24-hour grocery store and business organisations under one roof.
+This space accommodates well-known enterprises like the K-City market, K-Rauta, and Alko.
+It is one of the most popular shopping destinations for shopping and casual dining.Address: Itämerenkatu 21, 00180 Helsinki, Finland